AYLY92/IA/README.md

 # IA
 This folder contains all my research projects in the Artificial Intelligence field.
-Have fun